Mycap® CCX Cell Culture Shake Flask System

 Mycap® CCX Overview

-Mycap® CCX is a closed‑system cell culture shake flask with integrated tubing and gas exchange for aseptic cell growth and passaging.
-Culture and transfer cells without opening the flask or using a biosafety cabinet—reducing contamination risk and simplifying workflows.
+Mycap® CCX is a closed-system cell culture shake flask with integrated tubing and gas exchange for aseptic cell growth and passaging.
+Easily culture and transfer cells without opening the flask or using a biosafety cabinet — reducing contamination risk and simplifying your workflow.

 Embrace the Closed Phase During Your Seed Train Process